-The Temple David Choir also performs at Purim spiels and on special occasions.
-Last year a ‘Psalm Festival’ was organized with the Word of God Church choirs and was a major success.
+The Temple David Choir also performs at Purim shpiels and on special occasions.
+In 2014, a ‘Psalm Festival’ was organized with the Word of God Church choirs and was a major success.
 Each year during Thanksgiving week, the choir sings at a community interfaith event in Monroeville.

-Presently choir members include (in order of length of service) Jan Zimmer, Randy Boswell, Marsha Boswell, Connie Schwartz-Bedo, Richard Myerowitz, Aggie Segal, Kay Liss, and Carol Gottlieb and Carol Congedo.
+Presently choir members include (in order of length of service) Jan Zimmer, Randy Boswell, Marsha Boswell, Connie Schwartz, Kay Liss, Jay Goodman, and Carol Congedo.
 Eligibility for choir membership begins immediately following Bar or Bat Mitzvah.
-One future goal is to have the choir become “inter-generational”.
+One future goal is to have the choir become “inter-generational.”

 Following Sharon’s retirement, Norm Chapman, a professional Choir Director was hired.
 Norm brings 30 years of experience to this position as a Church-based liturgical musician.
 Norm is a graduate of Carnegie-Mellon University.
 After a brief career in business, Norm became a full-time liturgical music director at Word of God Catholic Parish in Swissvale, PA.
 Recently, Norm left that parish for a position at St. Maurice Catholic Parish in Forest Hills.
 Norm applied for the position at Temple David because he wanted to expand his liturgical musical vistas.
 He has worked quite hard learning Jewish worship services and the Hebrew language.
 He has also added a degree of professionalism to our choir.
 The Psalm Festival was Norm’s idea and will hopefully be transformed into an annual event.